danapaduraru/QuickMaths/README.md

 ## If you want to play the game...

+- You can find the project in the archive *QuickMaths.7z*
 - You need to change the absolute path to *user-file.txt* according to the place you saved the project here:
   - line 25 in *QuickMaths.java*
   - line 45 in *UserFile.java*